 How to benefit from implementation of Meteosat-8 inputs in Solargis data

 Solargis users with an active subscription to Solargis monitoring and forecasting solutions for projects in the Middle East, South, and Central Asia will automatically start benefiting from the improved data service.

-The pvSpot online application will soon become available for the Indian Ocean region.
+The pvSpot online application is now available for the Indian Ocean region.
 Those who want to see the benefits of Solargis data for performance monitoring can register an account on solargis.info and try pvSpot for free at any 3 locations.

 Note: This blog post was initially published on 30 May 2017 and has been slightly updated to represent the current situation with regards to availability of Solargis data services for the Indian Ocean region.